theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 *The workflow below describes how I would proceed with an installer change.
 However, everyone is different and there are multiple ways to go about doing the same thing.*

 If you found an issue to fix, it's likely on your production Foreman installation.
 This is not a suitable place to edit installer code!
 Do not do this.
 Instead, use [forklift](https://github.com/theforeman/forklift).
 Forklift uses Vagrant and Ansible to create development VMs on a hypervisor.
-I have only used Forklift with Fedora but I've heard it works on Debian and Ubuntu.
+I have only used Forklift with Fedora but I've heard it works on Debian, Ubuntu, and Gentoo :penguin:.
 You'll need to find a place to run Forklift before continuing.
 You can use `centos7-foreman-nightly` for a vanilla Foreman install, or `centos7-katello-nightly` for a Katello install.

 If you have found an issue in a commercial product that uses Foreman, you'll need to replicate the issue in Foreman.
 Otherwise, please contact your vendor for assistance.